Former US Attorney Warns ‘It’s All A Game’ To President Trump After His ‘Reviews’ Tweet

 “This is definitely a two-star pandemic.
 Not Emmy worthy,” replied one jaded Twitter user.

 Others also pointed out how many people stayed home during the 2016 election, and most of those who chimed in agreed with Alene’s assertion that people should register to vote.
 Further, many expressed the importance of casting a ballot on election day to ensure that their voices are heard when the time comes to pick the next president of the United States this November.
-Of course, some also pointed out that the electoral college elected Trump and not the popular vote.
+Of course, some also noted that the electoral college elected Trump and not the popular vote.

 Alene’s criticism comes at a time when The New York Times revealed that Trump’s administration expects coronavirus deaths in the U.S. to jump to 3,000 per day by June, The Inquisitr reported.
 Plus, at the same time, daily new cases could be as high as 200,000.
 Currently, about 1,750 die each day of the novel coronavirus.